List of Organisation of Islamic Cooperation organizations: Affiliated organisations

 Affiliated institutions membership is optional and a government, non-government, company or group within the territories of member states needs to sign memorandum to become a part of the OIC.
 Their budget is independent than being dependent likewise the budget of the Secretariat General, subsidiary and specialized organs.
 An Affiliated institutions of the OIC may obtain the status of observer granted by the Council of Foreign Ministers.
 They may also be voluntarily assisted by the OIC'S subsidiary as well as specialized institutions.
 The OIC has maintained seventeen affiliated institutions within its scope.

 Standing Committees

 In OIC's charter, a standing committee is a body working in the field of critical issues concerning cultural, political, social, religious and human rights issues among others.
 They are principally focused on human rights mechanism challenges within the member states.
 OIC has created four standing committees, including one sub-standing committee, Bayt Mal Al Quds Agency.

 Other organs

 The OIC has also maintained the Independent Permanent Human Rights Commission, an independent commission that formulate policies on human rights issues in Jerusalem and Palestine.
-It plays a central role for the protection of Al-Aqsa Mosque, in addition to being observing the Israeli–Palestinian conflict, and Kashmir conflict.
+It plays a central role in the protection of Al-Aqsa, in addition to observing the Israeli–Palestinian conflict and the Kashmir conflict.